MSDEVMTL/GlobalAzureBootcamp-2019/Lab1/README.md

     git add .

-This command will add all modified file under your workspace to the index of git.
+This command will add all modified files under your workspace to the index of git.

     git commit -m "Initial commit"